Diane Williams honored

 10 ways to give your finances a facelift

-May 12 - if you find yourself struggling to get on top of your bills or slowly adding to your mound of debt each month,
+If you find yourself struggling to get on top of your bills or slowly adding to your mound of debt each month,

 then it might be time for an intervention.
 These 10 ideas will help you proactively take control of your money so you feel like you're making